-Lost And Found
+Lost and Found

-Students are asked not to bring unnecessary items to school.
+Students are asked not be bring unnecessary items to school.
+This includes toys, games, yo-yos, electronic devices and headsets.
 Lost or damaged personal items cannot be replaced by the school.
-Unnecessary items may be removed by the principal and it will be the responsibility of the parents to reclaim them.
+Unnecessary items may be removed by the principal or designated staff, and it will be the responsibility of the parents to reclaim them.

-If your child loses an article, please have him/her check with the school office.
+If you child loses an article, please have him/her check with the school office.
 Found items are displayed periodically for students to claim.
-All lost/found items brought to the office are kept in a large box near the entrance to the library.

-Visitations
+Parent Visitations

 Parents are encouraged to visit children's classrooms at any time.
 Visitors who wish to confer with a teacher are to arrange for an appointment at a time outside regular class hours.
-All visitors are asked to check in at the office to obtain and wear a visitor name tag before going to the classroom.
-Students from other schools or friends of Fullerton students are not allowed to visit when class is in session.
-Dogs are not allowed on school grounds during the school day or at dismissal.
+All visitors are asked to report to the office before going to the classroom.